 Additionally, our Digital Work Instructions Software tracks and analyzes key manufacturing data about your production.
 After you’ve implemented the proper machine setup and production is taking place, data is constantly being retrieved and analyzed.

-If errors or deficiencies occur, your operators can enact countermeasures quickly and effectively.
-They can do this because the data has given them the right information about where the problem is occurring.
+If errors or deficiencies occur, your operators can enact countermeasures quickly and effectively because they are informed of the deficiencies as they happen.
+They can do this because the data has given them the right information at the right time about where the problem is occurring.

 With more knowledge and insight, you and your team are better able to prevent material waste and rework.

-This provides clear value for the machine operators as well as for the customer service team.
+This provides clear value for the machine operators while also benefiting the customer service team.

-Likewise, the customer service team now has easy access to all forms and files.
-All forms are in one convenient system.
+Likewise, the customer service team now has easy access to all forms and files on past machine setup, assembly, and packaging.
+Every form is in one convenient system.
 No longer do they need to engage in the lengthy process of searching through filing cabinets.

-Their key manufacturing data is stored intelligently and found intuitively; saving them a lot of time and frustration.
+Their key manufacturing data is stored intelligently and found intuitively.
+And this saves this company a lot of time and frustration.

 Understanding the different implementation models for digital work instructions is essential for modern manufacturing.
 In any industry, employees benefit from increased access to knowledge.
 And all processes and procedures benefit from the digital implementation of standardization.